 - Avocado x3

 - Olive x6

 and then if I'm still hungry I'll snack on some dried fruit and nuts.

 With the combination of the salty olives, creamy avocado, and sweet citrus fruit this makes for great, filling salad.
-Also you can switch out any ingredient for a similar in-season food to keep things varied for example avocados are no longer in season so I'll have to rely on nuts and seeds (tahini) or experiment with coconut to get the bulk of my calories.
-People may like tomatoes instead of peppers but I found that too acidic.
+Also, you can switch out an ingredient for a similar seasonal food to keep things varied for example avocados are no longer in-season so I'll have to rely on nuts and seeds (tahini) or experiment with coconut to get the bulk of my calories.
+People may like tomatoes instead of peppers but I found them too acidic.

 There's something really satisfying about eating like this, and indeed I've quickly gotten attuned to what my body likes and dislikes.

 Digestion - I'm not going to lie, bowel movements are amazing on this diet, despite the large volume of food, my body is able to digest it immediately and I'm left feeling light on my feet throughout the day.

 Hydration - Eating water-rich foods has kept me well hydrated and I don't need to drink much water.